sandipanpaul21/Machine-Learning-in-Python-Code/README.md

 * Techniques for Imputing Missing Values
   1. Continuous Data - Median
   2. Categorical Data - Mode
-  3. KNN Imputation (why it is better than Median and Mode)
+  3. KNN Imputation (why it is better than Median and Mode imputation)

 ### Step 5 -